aSolorzano20/OCP_1Z0_829_theory/Chapter-5-Methods/chapter_5_methods.md

 #### Applying Access Modifiers
 - private: Only accessible within the same class.
-- Package access: private plus other members of the same package.
+- package access: private plus other members of the same package.
 Sometimes referred to as package-­private or default access.
-- protected: Package access plus access within subclasses.
+- protected: package access plus access within subclasses.
 - public: protected plus classes in the other packages.
 <br>